Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Health Insurance Requirement

-KHSC-KansasCOM requires its students to meet certain health-related requirements including a requirement to be fully insured with personal health insurance and to be fully vaccinated according to CDC guidelines.
-Please refer to the KHSC-KansasCOM Health Requirements section of the Admissions page for full requirements.
+KHSU-KansasCOM requires its students to meet certain health-related requirements including a requirement to be fully insured with personal health insurance and to be fully vaccinated according to CDC guidelines.
+Please refer to the KHSU-KansasCOM Health Requirements section of the Admissions page for full requirements.

 Exposure to Bodily Fluids